jleyba/js-dossier/README.md

 __Configuration Options__

- * `output` Path to the directory to write all generated documentation to.
-This field is required.
+ * `closureDepFiles` Path to a file to parse for calls to `goog.addDependency`.
+    This option requires also setting `closureLibraryDir`.

- * `closureLibraryDir` Path to the base directory of the Closure library (which must contain base.js and depsjs).
+ * `closureLibraryDir` Path to the base directory of the Closure library (which must contain base.js and deps.js).
 When this option is specified, Closure's deps.js and all of the files specified by `closureDepsFile` will be parsed for calls to `goog.addDependency`.
 The resulting map will be used to automatically expand the set of `sources` any time a symbol is